Have you ever looked in your closet and thought, “I have too many clothes!” … but then felt completely confused as to what to do about it?

 As a minimalist, I know many people expect me to say, “you should only own 30 items of clothing” or something ridiculous like that.
 But this actually couldn’t be further from the truth.

 Instead, I firmly believe that there’s no “one size fits all” answer to how much is too much.
 Some people need more clothes than others, which reflects lifestyle, environment, values, and priorities.

 For example, as the mum of young, messy children, I need to change and wash my clothes often.
 Owning less right now would mean stressing about getting laundry done or running out of things to wear.

-Instead, you might find this question more helpful: “Is the cost of keeping all my clothes greater than the value they add to my life?”
+Instead, I find the following question more helpful: “Is the cost of keeping all my clothes greater than the value they add to my life?”

 Pay attention to the impact of your wardrobe:

 - Does your overflowing closet stress you out?

 - Do you struggle to find what you’re looking for?